|

 published by a major publisher) Dahlberg, Maurine F. Play to the Angel (a young musician battles many obstacles in 1939 Vienna)

-Country" (story that prompts readers to
+Hale, Edward Everett.
+The Man Without A Country (story that prompts readers to

 reflect on patriotism and justice)